bauxy/bauxy-legal/business_associate_agreement.md

 ### 5.1.1

-Notify Anagram of any limitation(s) in its Notice of Privacy Practices (or that of its Covered Entity client) in accordance with 45 C.F.R. § 164.520, to the extent that such limitation may affect Anagram&#39;s use or disclosure of PHI.
+Notify Anagram of any limitation(s) in its Notice of Privacy Practices (or that of its Covered Entity client) in accordance with 45 C.F.R. § 164.520, to the extent that such limitation may affect Anagram's use or disclosure of PHI.

 ### 5.1.2

-Notify Anagram of any restriction to the use or disclosure of PHI that Customer (or its Covered Entity client) has agreed to in accordance with 45 C.F.R. § 164.522, to the extent that such changes may affect Anagram&#39;s use or disclosure of PHI.
+Notify Anagram of any restriction to the use or disclosure of PHI that Customer (or its Covered Entity client) has agreed to in accordance with 45 C.F.R. § 164.522, to the extent that such changes may affect Anagram's use or disclosure of PHI.

 ### 5.1.3

-Notify Anagram of any changes in or revocation of permission by an individual to use or disclose his or her PHI, to the extent that such change or revocation may affect Anagram&#39;s permitted or required uses and disclosures of PHI.
+Notify Anagram of any changes in or revocation of permission by an individual to use or disclose his or her PHI, to the extent that such change or revocation may affect Anagram's permitted or required uses and disclosures of PHI.

 ## 5.2